chris-backes/project-euler/README.md

 Find the product abc.
 ```

-Solution: Becaseu this is a special case of only having one solution, we do not need to worry about the array needing to contain multiple sets of solutions before having to multiply the elements.
-Therefore, we will need to declare a, b, c, an empty array, and a function storing the values of a, b, c in the array, which gets called if a, b, and c sum to 1000 and a^2 + b^2 =c^2.
+Solution 1: Because this is a special case of only having one solution, we do not need to worry about the array needing to contain multiple sets of solutions before having to multiply the elements.
+Therefore, we will need to declare a, b, c where b is always greater than a, and c greate than a

 There are three for loops, nested in one another, with the outmost iterating for a, and the innermost, for c.

-The function returns the product of the three values stored in the array.
+The function returns eother the product of a, b, and c if they equal the sum specifired, or 'nothing found'.

 ## Summation of Primes